 Part A coverage

-Medicare Part A covers hospital care, hospice care, and limited skilled nursing facility and home health care.
-People with HIV who require inpatient care due to symptoms or treatment of the condition are covered for:
+Medicare Part A covers hospital care, hospice care, limited skilled nursing facility care, and home healthcare.

 • short-term inpatient hospital stays